 So in this sense I am never alone, I have multitudes within me.

 And in another sense, every real other person I meet is so much more complex than the models I have of the people of my past; that real discussion is often far more productive of real novelty than the internal versions (and both have their uses and power).

 As a hunter, and as a trained observer of zoological behaviour, I see similarities in behaviours between all sorts of animals – alarms calls, distress calls, territorial displays, dominance displays.

 So being alone is never alone in a sense, it is always in a context of being, and being alone can be so in many possible contexts.

 I have been alone in standing as a candidate for election to parliament on a platform of using technology to deliver universal abundance.
 I started doing that 10 years ago, and have done it at three general elections.

 And I can empathise with everything Sandi says.
-We live at so many different levels, and need to comfortable with what we are at each of those levels, at least to the degree to which we have awareness, and in my case that means with a confidence that I am so much more than I will ever be capable of consciously comprehending; and I can enjoy making the efforts I do, and reaching the degrees that I do; and I make no claims of perfection, only approximation.
+We live at so many different levels, and need to be comfortable with what we are at each of those levels, at least to the degree to which we have awareness, and in my case that means with a confidence that I am so much more than I will ever be capable of consciously comprehending; and I can enjoy making the efforts I do, and reaching the degrees of understanding that I do; and I make no claims of perfection, only approximation.